marselester/flask-api-utils/README.rst

    :target: https://travis-ci.org/marselester/flask-api-utils

 Flask-API-Utils helps you to create APIs.
-It makes responses in appropriate formats, e.g., JSON.
+It makes responses in appropriate formats, for instance, JSON.
 All you need to do is to return dictionary from your views.
 Another useful feature is an authentication.
 The library supports Hawk_ HTTP authentication scheme and `Flask-Login`_ extension.
+To sum up, there is an `API example project`_.

 "Accept" Header based Response
 ------------------------------